 Rachel A. Larimore, Founder

-Prior to founding Samara Early Learning, Rachel worked for 15 years as the Director of Education at Chippewa Nature Center (CNC) in Midland, MI.
-In 2007, she developed the Nature Preschool at CNC and implemented the on-the-ground work to bring it to reality.
-She continued as the founding director of the program until 2016 when, at her departure, the program served 140 children each year through public and private funding sources.
-Her other duties included coordinating all youth programs including school programs, nature day camp, scouts, etc. In her tenure at CNC she also co-chaired the Nature Center’s $6 million expansion project, which was completed in 2010.
+Prior to establishing Samara Early Learning, Rachel founded one of the nation’s earliest nature-based preschools at Chippewa Nature Center (CNC) in Midland, MI.
+The creation of the preschool in 2007 was part of her 15-year tenure as the Director of Education.
+She continued as the director of the program until 2016 when, at her departure, the program served 140 children each year through public and private funding sources.
+In her tenure at CNC she also co-chaired the Nature Center’s $6 million capital expansion project, which was completed in 2010.
 The expansion included an approximately 5,000 square foot LEED Gold Certified preschool building.
+During her time at CNC, Rachel led the creation of a partnership with Bullock Creek Schools to create a nature-based kindergarten and first grade within the public school system.

 Rachel is a doctoral student in Michigan State University’s Department of Teacher Education; received a M.A. in Park and Recreation Administration from Central Michigan University; and a B.S. in Natural Resource Recreation and Tourism, with an emphasis in interpretation, from Colorado State University.
-For more about Rachel, visit www.rachel-larimore.com
+Rachel has been recognized for her work by various organizations including the National Association for Interpretation Region 4’s in 2012 with the “Master Interpretive Manager” recognition; First State Bank’s “RUBY Award” in 2013 for professionals under the age of 40; and Exchange Magazine in 2015 with the “Promising Early Care and Education Leader” award.
+For more about Rachel, visit www.rachel-larimore.com.

 David Catlin, Consultant